Healing tunes: What surgeons should and shouldn't play at work

-* Negotiators discuss possible compromise on defense spending (Adds details on next week's action, paragraphs 6-10)

-LONDON Dec 12 Almost three quarters of surgeons' operating theatres are thronging, or throbbing, with music when patients go under the knife, according to study in the Christmas edition of the British Medical Journal (BMJ).
+LONDON Almost three quarters of surgeons' operating theaters are thronging, or throbbing, with music when patients go under the knife, according to study in the Christmas edition of the British Medical Journal (BMJ).

 As early as 4000 BC, "hallelujah to the healer" was played as part payment for medicinal services, the researchers wrote, while the ancient Greeks identified Apollo as the father of both healing and music.